paolocosta/xahl-node/README.md

 ---

-### Contributers:
+### Contributors:
-This was all made possible by [@inv4fee2020](https://github.com/inv4fee2020/), this is 98% his work, I just copied pasta'd.
+This was all made possible by [@inv4fee2020](https://github.com/inv4fee2020/), this is 98% his work, I just copied pasta'd... and fixed his spelling mistakes like "utilising"... ;)

 A special thanks & shout out to the following community members for their input & testing;
 - [@realgo140point6](https://github.com/go140point6)